 - Continuously thinking of different things

-How to reduce stress during pregnancy?
+How to reduce stress in pregnancy?

 If there is a problem, there is always a solution to it.
 So similarly, if you are stressed for any reason, then there are ways which can help you to manage it.
-Here are some of the ways to reduce stress during pregnancy.
+Here are some of the ways to reduce stress in pregnancy.

-- If this is your first pregnancy, then you may find discomfort and worry about it so you can ask your doctor about ways to deal with it.
+- If this is your first pregnancy, then you may find discomfort and worry about it, so you can ask your doctor about ways to deal with it.

 - Take proper rest and sleep to relax the body and mind.
-If doing household chores or other activities are making you feel tired then leave it for and take rest for some time.
+If doing household chores or other activities are making you feel tired, then leave it for and take rest for some time.

 - You can join antenatal classes or research online for various pregnancy-related queries.
-Doing this can help you to get the appropriate knowledge and clear all your doubts which can make you feel more confident.
-Also joining pregnancy forums can be more helpful, and you can connect with other moms as well.
+Doing this can help you to get the appropriate knowledge and clear all your doubts, which can make you feel more confident.
+Also, joining pregnancy forums can be more helpful, and you can connect with other moms as well.

 Can stress affect baby in womb?

 When you are stressed, your body undergoes various biological changes, as well as the stress hormones, are elevated.
-Taking too much stress can affect your baby in the womb.
+Taking too much stress in pregnancy can affect your baby in the womb.
 It may lead to premature birth or low birth weight problem, which are the significant effects of maternity stress.

 Preterm babies may have disorders related to development and learning.
 Also, in their adulthood, they may face issues like chronic health problems, heart disease, diabetes, and high blood pressure.